outware/Rxy/README.md

 }
 ```

-It's certainly better, but we still have to deal with errors.
-Rxy goes one step beyond this, combining RxBlocking with additional error checking in it's `waitfFor…(…)` functions and it's mocking code to remove everything except the bare essentials of your test:
+It's certainly better, but we still have a fear amount of boiler plate and error checking code.

+Rxy goes one step beyond this, combining RxBlocking with additional error checking in it's `waitfFor…(…)` functions to remove everything except the bare essentials of your test.
+Combining that with Rxy based mocks and you'll end up with this:

 ```swift
 let mockHTTPClient = MockHTTPClient()